Voters embraced affordable housing initiatives. Advocates say Congress should do the same. - NewsBreak

 “The housing shortage now, the homelessness crisis, is acute.
 It’s horrible.
 It’s a humanitarian crisis,” he said.

 The post Voters embraced affordable housing initiatives.
-Advocates say Congress should do the same. appeared first on Minnesota Reformer .
+Advocates say Congress should do the same. appeared first on Kansas Reflector .